josephbeuysmum/Dertisch/README.md

 ---

 -   The codebase has been updated recently and the following documentation is somewhat out-of-date.
 It will be reviewed shortly (once I get the time, basically); also
 -   `Dertisch` exists partly as an experiment into what being *swifty* means in relation to traditional view/model architectures, and some of its functionality is therefore of an experimental nature.
-Subsequently `Dertisch` is not currently recommended for production code.
+Subsequently it is not currently recommended for production code.

 ---